When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 A Poetic Novel

 Whether your child loves poetry or hates it, this book is for them.
-Told in poems, this book is about Jack who despises poetry.
-His teacher, Miss Stretchberry, keeps assigning poetry to the class, so Jack has no choice but to engage.
+It is written in free verse and follows Jack, a boy who initially despises poetry.
+His teacher keeps assigning it, so Jack has no choice but to engage.

-But the more he writes, the more he realizes that poetry might not be so bad after all.
-I love this story for teaching kids a new format and reminding them that they can learn new things, even if they don’t love it at first.
+The more he writes, the more he realizes that poetry might not be so bad after all.
+I love this story for teaching kids a new format and reminding them that they can learn to love new things.

 Product Specs